 Glassman Media has produced several shows for INSP, including the currently running Ultimate Cowboy Showdown, hosted by Grammy nominated star, Trace Adkins , 7 seasons of The Cowboy Way: Alabama, and Turquoise Fever.

-Credits also include, FOX's Spin the Wheel, in partnership with Justin Timberlake's Tennman Productions, the NBC hit dating series Average Joe, whose first season finale attracted more than 25 million viewers ranking it as the second highest rated reality telecast in NBC network history; the critically-acclaimed Three Wishes (NBC) which was named the “most family friendly show on broadcast television”, and Battle of the Network Stars, a reboot of the infamous 1970's/80's competition show, which premiered on ABC; Sweet Home Alabama on CMT, which became the network’s highest rated series, with its finale stealing the spot as the third most watched telecast in CMT’s history and Southern Nights which premiered as the spinoff to the four seasons of Sweet Home Alabama.
+Credits also include, FOX's Spin the Wheel, in partnership with Justin Timberlake's Tennman Productions, the NBC hit dating series Average Joe, whose first season finale attracted more than 25 million viewers ranking it as the second highest rated reality telecast in NBC network history; the critically-acclaimed Three Wishes (NBC) which was named the “most family friendly show on broadcast television”, and Battle of the Network Stars, a reboot of the infamous 1970's/80's competition show, which premiered on ABC; and Sweet Home Alabama on CMT.

 Glassman Media was founded by Andrew Glassman in 2001 following his successful career as an Emmy Award-winning investigative Broadcast journalist during which he appeared on-air at NBC News, CNBC, MSNBC, WCAU and WNBC.